 I ran back the two miles or so the harbour.
 On the way I passed the island coup (dump).
 An old JCB and tractor stood rusting and rotting away alongside a sheets of discarded metal.
 It was a rather sad end to my visit.

-Further on I saw two people and a dog around a beached rubber dinghy.
-I stood on a high clump of rock and heather and looked down to wave.
-One instinctively knows when people are head down and staring at the sand at their feet rather than acknowledge another person’s presence.
+Further on I saw two people and a dog near a beached rubber dinghy.
+I stood on a high clump of rock and heather and looked down and waved.
+One instinctively knows when people are head down, and staring at the sand and their feet rather than acknowledge another person’s presence.
 So what, and I made for the beach and Springtide.

 So that was Gometra, I ran on back to the dinghy and paddled back out to Springtide for a beer and to lament on a very unsatisfactory visit to Gometra.